How to Map Fields in Unito

 How to change field sync direction

-With two-way mappings, manual changes in either tool will update the other automatically.
+• With 2-way mappings, changes made in either tool will automatically update the other.

-That's because they can only go one way.
-Sometimes, this is due to technical limitation in the tools themselves.
-Other times it may be because there simply is no native field in the destination tool that matches the source.
+When setting up sync direction for your field mappings, you may find some options greyed out.
+This is because they can only sync one way, due to technical limitations in the tools themselves or a lack of a corresponding field in the destination tool.
 In those cases, a workaround is to sync those fields to the description footer.

 Here are a few examples of field mappings that can only be one-way: